College visits are so exciting! Sure, they can be nerve-wracking and your student might have a million questions all at once:

 Does your child want to blend into the crowd?
 Go for a large group visit day.
 Do you both prefer that your visit be a one-on-one experience?
 You both might want to do a personal campus visit.

 Discuss all your options with the campus visit coordinator of the school you’ve chosen to visit.
-He or she can connect you with people who can talk to you about your specific interests, such as women’s bowling or
+He or she can connect you with people who can talk to you about your specific interests, such as women’s bowling or the chess club.

 Step 5: Watch for